Titanium-ctrl/titanium-ticket-api-node/README.md

 # titanium-ticket-api-node

 ## THIS PACKAGE IS IN NEED OF UPDATING BASED ON THE NEW SUPREME BP
+# This is no longer maintained - the code is here for me (and you probably) to view the code and possibly learn off it 🤷‍♂️

+# Intro
 This npm package allows easy integration of the Titanium Robotics Ticket API into your Nodejs program.
 You will be provided an API URL and API Key upon purchase.